percona/pmm-doc/docs/setting-up/client/aws.md

 ## Creating an IAM role

-Alternatively to creating an IAM user you can also create an IAM role for a service to discover Amazon RDS DB instances automatically without the need for access and secret keys.
-This only works if you are running PMM through AWS.
+Instead of creating an IAM user you can create an IAM role for a service, to discover Amazon RDS DB instances automatically without the need for access and secret keys.
+(But this only works if you are running PMM through AWS.)

 To create an IAM role open the IAM console and click *Roles* on the navigation pane.